 While they’re posting vague inspiration, you’re posting specific solutions.
 While they’re talking about their wins, you’re talking about your client’s transformations.
 While they’re selling the dream, you’re demonstrating the process.

-Consistency beats intensity every time.
+Consistency creates evidence that isolated bursts cannot.
 Show up regularly with valuable content rather than sporadically with “viral” attempts.
 Your audience needs to know they can count on you for reliable, useful information.

 Use your personality as a differentiator.
 Everyone in business coaching sounds the same, confident, successful, slightly aggressive.
 What if you’re more analytical?
 More empathetic?
 More practical?
 Your personality is the only thing that can’t be copied, so use it strategically.